DIG-Kaust/MDC-HPC/README.md

 - ``MDCmulti_timing.py``: Timing of MDC operation for multiple virtual sources.
 Same as ``MDCmulti_timing.ipynb``, used to perform timing of several configurations in 'batch' mode together with ``MDCmulti_timing.sh``

 - ``Marchenko3D.py``: 3D Marchenko redatuming for an entire depth level.
 Used to estimate fields in 'batch' mode together with ``Marchenko3D.sh``

+- ``Marchenko3Dmulti.py``: 3D Marchenko redatuming for an entire depth level using multiple virtual points.
+Used to estimate fields in 'batch' mode together with ``Marchenko3Dmulti.sh``

 - ``MDD3D.py``: 3D Multi-dimensional deconvolution of Marchenko fields for an entire depth level.
 Used to estimate fields in 'batch' mode together with ``MDD3D.sh``